Residency CV (Text Format)

 PERSONAL STATEMENT

-Dedicated and compassionate junior doctor strongly committed to providing high-quality patient care.
-Recent graduate from a leading medical school with broad clinical exposure across diverse specialities.
+Dedicated and compassionate Resident Doctor (GMC Reg: 12345678-9) with a strong commitment to providing high-quality patient care.
+Recent graduate from the University of Manchester’s Medical School with broad clinical exposure across diverse specialties.
 Seeking a residency post to further develop clinical acumen, leadership skills, and contribute effectively to a multidisciplinary team.

 EDUCATION